ACS Award in Colloid & Surface Chemistry

 Sponsored by Procter & Gamble

-Gast is also deeply involved in policy issues.
-She is currently cochairing the National Academies Committee on a New Government-University Partnership for Science & Security and serves on the Department of Homeland Security Science & Technology Advisory Committee.
+That shift into administration has still left space for research.
+Currently, Russel is researching colloidal film formation and patterning of thin polymer films.

-Gast received a bachelor of science degree in chemical engineering from the University of Southern California in 1980 and master's and Ph.D. degrees from Princeton University in 1981 and 1984, respectively.
-She began her career at Stanford University in 1985, becoming a full professor in 1995.
-She assumed her current position at MIT in 2001.
-She has received numerous honors during her career, including election to the National Academy of Engineering in 2001.
+Russel, 61, graduated from Rice University in 1969 with a B.A. and a master's of chemical engineering.
+He received a Ph.D. from Stanford University in 1973 and joined Princeton's department of chemical engineering a year later.
+He has served on the editorial board of a number of colloid science and engineering journals and has been honored throughout his career, including elections to the American Academy of Arts & Sciences and the National Academy of Engineering.

-The award address will be presented before the Division of Colloid & Surface Chemistry.—Rudy Baum
+The award address will be presented before the Division of Colloid & Surface Chemistry.

 Join the conversation